How do I report a breach?

 - who we should contact if we need more information and who else you have told.

+You should ensure the information provided is accurate and supply us with as much detail as possible.
 We'll send you a copy of the information you give us.

 Can I report a breach online?